nasa/scrub/docs/output.md

         This use of parameter thread has not been checked.

+## SARIF locations without line numbers

+When a SARIF finding or code-flow step identifies a file without a source line, SCRUB retains the file location and represents the unknown line internally as zero.
+SARIF 2.1.0 exports omit the optional region in this case, since `region.startLine` must be positive.
+Known positive line numbers are unchanged.

 ## List of Output Files

 The following section provides a description of the structure of the `.scrub` and `scrub_results` output directories located at `SOURCE_DIR` as specified in the `scrub.cfg` configuration file: